-The fire suppression systems for the WHB and the Support Building are credited with reducing the frequency of a large fire by preventing the growth of a small-scale fire in the WHB or in an adjacent facility which may spread into the WHB.
+PROCESS AREA Applicability The fire suppression systems for the WHB and the Support Building are credited with reducing the frequency of a large fire by preventing the growth of a small-scale fire in the WHB or in an adjacent facility which may spread into the WHB.
 The CH BAY is the only PROCESS AREA located within the WHB; therefore, this LCO is only applicable to the CH BAY.
-This PROCESS AREA is of concern due to the fact that the majority of the above-ground WASTE handling occurs in this area.
-In addition, the WASTE may be handled and/or stored in the CH BAY outside of the transportation containers, which increases the potential impact of a fire on the WASTE.
+This PROCESS AREA is of concern due to the fact that the majority of the above-ground CH WASTE handling occurs in this area.
+In addition, the WASTE may be handled and/or stored in the CH BAY outside of the transportation containers, which increases the potential impact of a fire on the CH WASTE.

-When the fire suppression system in the WHB is INOPERABLE, no additional TRUPACT-IIs or HalfPACTs with WASTE will be introduced into the CH BAY and CLOSED TRUPACT-IIs or HalfPACTs with WASTE in the CH BAY will not be opened.
-This requirement shall apply IMMEDIATELY upon entering Condition A. The Completion Time of IMMEDIATELY is appropriate for this Required ACTION due to the fact that the introduction of additional WASTE increases the potential consequences of a fire.
-As the WASTE in other above-ground areas is required to be in a closed transportation container, there is less risk associated with the WASTE remaining in these areas (e.g., parking area) than there is with unloading WASTE in the CH BAY.

-When the fire suppression system in the WHB is INOPERABLE, a FIRE WATCH shall be posted IMMEDIATELY in the AFFECTED AREA(s).
+- ACTION A.1 When the fire suppression system in the WHB is INOPERABLE, no additional TRUPACT-IIs or HalfPACTs with CH WASTE will be introduced into the CH BAY and CLOSED TRUPACT-IIs or HalfPACTs with CH WASTE in the CH BAY will not be opened.
+This requirement shall apply IMMEDIATELY upon entering Condition A. The Completion Time of IMMEDIATELY is appropriate for this required ACTION due to the fact that the introduction of additional WASTE increases the potential consequences of a fire.
+As the CH WASTE in other above-ground areas is required to be in a closed transportation container, there is less risk associated with the CH WASTE remaining in these areas (e.g., parking area) than there is with unloading CH WASTE in the CH BAY. - ACTION A.2 When the fire suppression system in the WHB is INOPERABLE, a FIRE WATCH shall be posted IMMEDIATELY in the AFFECTED AREA(s).
 As defined, the FIRE WATCH provides continuous monitoring of the area and allows for the notification and/or extinguishment of an incipient fire.
-The Completion Time of IMMEDIATELY is appropriate for this Required ACTION because the FIRE WATCH performs the same safety function as the fire suppression system.
+The Completion Time of IMMEDIATELY is appropriate for this required ACTION because the FIRE WATCH performs the same safety function as the fire suppression system.
 Therefore, when the fire suppression system is INOPERABLE it is essential that there be an alternate form of fire detection to prevent the development of a large-scale fire.

-Separate portions of the fire suppression system may become INOPERABLE independently (e.g., pressure at the CH BAY riser is below requirements while the pressure at the RH BAY riser is within the acceptable limits); therefore, the FIRE WATCH is only required for the AFFECTED AREA(s).
+Separate portions of the fire suppression system may become INOPERABLE independently (e.g., pressure at the CH BAY riser is below requirements while the pressure at the RH BAY riser is within the acceptable limits); therefore, the FIRE WATCH is only required for the AFFECTED AREA(S).

-WASTE HANDLING OPERATIONS introduce additional initiators for a fire and increase the exposure of the WASTE to these initiators; therefore, it is important to eliminate these factors.
-However, the safest MODE for the CH BAY is STANDBY in which there is no WASTE present in the PROCESS AREA.
-In order to decrease the potential fire consequences, WASTE HANDLING OPERATIONS may need to continue so that WASTE can be removed from the CH BAY (either returned to the SURFACE or place in the UNDERGROUND).
-Though, if this can not be accomplished in a timely fashion, there may be more risk associated with continuing these operations.
-Therefore, the ACTION requires all WASTE HANDLING OPERATIONS in the CH BAY to be stopped within 48 hours.
+ACTION A.3 WASTE HANDLING OPERATIONS introduce additional initiators for a fire and increase the exposure of the CH WASTE to these initiators; therefore, it is important to eliminate these factors.
+However, the safest MODE for the CH BAY is STANDBY in which there is no CH WASTE present in the PROCESS AREA.
+In order to decrease the potential fire consequences, CH WASTE HANDLING OPERATIONS may need to continue so that CH WASTE can be removed from the CH BAY (either returned to the SURFACE or place in the UNDERGROUND).
+Though, if this cannot be accomplished in a timely fashion, there may be more risk associated with continuing these operations.
+Therefore, the ACTION requires all CH WASTE HANDLING OPERATIONS in the CH BAY to be stopped within 48 hours.